 Champagne doesn’t just taste good; it has bubbles.

 New Year’s is a great time to reflect on how you can prepare your business for a better year ahead.

-Update your profile with the latest social media trends
+#1.
+Update your social media profile with the latest trends.

 You might be posting regularly, but your repeat traffic will lose interest if you don’t keep the environment fresh.
 Maybe so-and-so isn’t working here anymore (thank heavens)—click.
 New star employee?
 Upload that cheerful picture and bio.
 Facebook cover pictures were made to be changed—they are just another example of the ephemeral nature of existence, for brands.

 Although this kind of work may feel like administrative drudgery, it is not.